 Palazzo Vecchio boasts an impressive collection of frescoes and murals adorning its walls and ceilings.
-Explore the grand halls to discover iconic works like Giorgio Vasari's "The Battle of Marciano" and intricate historical narratives.
+Discover iconic works like Giorgio Vasari's Battle of Marciano and intricate historical narratives in the Hall of the Five Hundred.
+The Hall of Maps has ceiling paintings of 48 Greek constellations.

 Marvel at the exquisite sculptures that grace the halls of Palazzo Vecchio.
-From Michelangelo's powerful "Victory" to Donatello's masterful "Judith and Holofernes," these sculptural masterpieces captivate with their artistic brilliance.
+From Michelangelo's powerful Genius of Victory in the Hall of the Five Hundred, to Donatello's powerful Judith in the Hall of Lilies, these masterpieces captivate with their artistic brilliance.

 Delve into the world of woven artistry with the tapestries displayed throughout Palazzo Vecchio.
 These intricately crafted textiles depict scenes from mythology and history, offering a glimpse into the rich tapestry of Renaissance craftsmanship.

 Palazzo Vecchio houses a range of historical artifacts and collections that shed light on the palace's rich past.
 Explore exhibition rooms that showcase historical documents, artifacts, and objects of significance, offering a deeper understanding of the palace's role in Florentine history.
+The Loeser Collection is a permanent feature found on the Mezzanine level, donated from the private collection of art historian Charles Loeser.

 Step into the enchanting courtyards of Palazzo Vecchio, where artistic elements blend with architectural splendor.
 These serene spaces feature sculptures, fountains, and lush greenery, providing a tranquil retreat within the palace grounds.